jlefley/os_tools/README.md

 OSTools
 ==========

-This a utility gem for the [Oneslate](http://oneslate.com) app.
+This a utility gem/Rails engine for the [Oneslate](http://oneslate.com) app.
 OSTools provides the following functionality for Postgres through the [Sequel](http://sequel.jeremyevans.net/) database toolkit:

   - Dump (using pg_dump) and load database schema/structure with provisions for multitenency support through Postgres schemas
   - Dump and load data from individual tables using Postgres COPY